aladrocMatiner/fossnorth-pgeu-system/docker-compose/README.md

    - `db` container runs PostgreSQL 15 with data persisted in the `pg-data` volume.
    - Both services run on the host network, so keep ports 8000 (web) and 5432 (database) free on the host OS.
+Keycloak (SSO) also binds port 8080 when enabled.

 3. **Create an admin user** (run once after the containers come up):
    ```bash